icfpcontest2014/icfpcontest2014.github.io/specification.markdown

 For the lightning round we will play the "classic" version of the game where it is just a single Lambda-Man against the ghosts.

-Your challenge is is to write an AI for the Lambda-Man.
+Your challenge is to write an AI for the Lambda-Man.
 It will play against ghost AIs supplied by the judges and in mazes supplied by the judges.

 You will be supplied with several of the mazes and with the assembly code for